apigee-labs/rapier/README.md

       ]
     }

- The API does not specify what the string `xxxxx` will look like, but we know from the `query_paths` property of the `To_do_list` entity specification that `http://example.org/to-dos/items` is a valid URL with the same meaning as `http://example.org/xxxxx`.
-We know it has the same meaning, because `items` as a query_path means 'follow the items relationship'.
- Note that in order for the `query_path` called `items` to be valid, `items` has to be one of the declared properties of `To_do_list` in the relationships section.
+The combination of the `well_known_URLS` and `query_paths` properties of `To_do_list` implies that the following URL and URL template are valid:

+    /to-dos/items
+    /todos/items/{Item_id}

+The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `'/todos'` and following the `items` relationship declared in the relationships section.
+From this, we know that `http://example.org/xxxxx` and `http://example.org/todos/items` are the same resource, and although there is no requirement on the server to use the same URL, most will do so.
+Since `items` is from a multi-valued relationship to the `Items` entity, Rapier conventions say that we can tack on `Item_id` on to the end of `todos/items/` to resolve to a single `Item`.
+From this we know that
+`http://example.org/yyyyy` is equivalant to `http://example.org/items/10293847`, and that will be the URL used by most servers.
+[`{Item_id}` is called a selector.
+A Rapier option allows the selector value to be in a path parameter instead of a path segment - see the 'Property Tracker' example.]

- You can POST items to `http://example.org/to-dos/items` (and also `http://example.org/xxxxx` if that URL is different) to create new items, you can PATCH items to change them, and you can DELETE items to remove them.
+You can POST items to `http://example.org/to-dos/items` to create new items, you can PATCH items to change them, and you can DELETE items to remove them.
 You can also perform a GET on `http://example.org/items/yyyyy`, which will yield:

     {
      'self_link': 'http://example.org/items/yyyyy',